Unit 1, 200 Adelaide Terrace, Perth WA 6004, Australia

 Business tax laws can differ depending on the business’s ownership structure and its nature.

-There are four main types of business tax returns:
+There are four main types of business income tax returns:

 Sole trader tax return: